 We have all experienced aha moments.

-Flashes of inspiration that have led us to see reality in new ways.
+Flashes of inspiration have led us to see reality in new ways.
 Nuggets of wisdom that have radically changed our mindsets.
 Deep insights that have busted through long-held beliefs and conventions.

 These are transformative experiences that shift our consciousness.
 As an instructional designer, you should strive to create such learning experiences.
 Such experiences rouse the mind, stir powerful emotions, and leave lasting impressions.
 Many such events trigger radical changes in thoughts, perspectives, attitudes, and behavioral patterns—the “transformations.”

-In the Transformational learning theory there are three stages of learning:
+In the Transformational Learning Theory there are three stages of learning:

 - Identification of a Dilemma or a Crisis: The realization that we had all along been holding on to wrong beliefs or that we don’t know what we should know is often a trigger to dig in and unearth information or review our mindsets and thought patterns.
 Not knowing or realizing that we have the wrong information is a crisis that is deeply upsetting to all of us.
 You have to point out to your learners what they don’t know to make them curious about your course.